January 26, 2017

 Hygiene's Technological Revolution

 Technological advancements have made our daily lives more efficient and thorough.
 Lately, we've noticed technology's growing impact on hygiene.
 In fact, a new survey revealed that technology like modernized healthcare equipment can have a significant impact on making our lives healthier.
 In hospitals, we know that hygiene is paramount in mitigating infection spread.
 Healthcare-associated infections (HAIs) affect millions of patients worldwide each year, making them the most frequent adverse event in healthcare delivery around the globe.
-Because of this, it's a truly critical time to continue improving hygiene management
+Because of this, it's a truly critical time to continue improving hygiene management within healthcare facilities.

 To address this, various healthcare institutions are implementing Internet of Things (IoT) innovations to help better manage upkeep.
 Interconnected technology, technology that collects data and works together to improve efficiencies, offers environmental services managers a more effective way to gather information and oversee facilities.
 McKnight's, more...